nv-bogdan/rag/README.md

    - The top N chunks are injected in the prompt and sent to the **Response Generation** module, which leverages **NeMo LLM inference Microservice** to generate a natural language response based on the retrieved information.
 Optionally, a reflection module can be enabled which makes additional LLM calls to improve the response by verifying its groundness based on retrieved context at this stage.
 NeMo guardrails can also be enabled at this stage to guardrail the output against toxicity.

 6. **Delivery of Response**:
-   - The generated response is sent back to the **RAG Playground**, where the user can view the answer to their query as well as check the output of the retriever module using the `Citations` option.
+   - The generated response is sent back to the **rag frontend**, where the user can view the answer to their query as well as check the output of the retriever module using the `Citations` option.

 7. **Ingestion of Data**:
    - Separately, unstructured data is ingested into the system via the `POST /documents` API using the **Ingestor server microservice**.
 This data is preprocessed, split into chunks and stored in the **Milvus Vector Database** using **Nvingest microservice** which is called from the ingestor microservice.